christiang7/zim-desktop-wiki/data/manual/Help/Menu_Items.md

 **Equation**
 Prompt for an equation written in latex and insert it as an image.

-Only available if the [[:Plugins:Equation Editor|Equation Editor plugin]] is enabled.
+Only available if the [[manual:Plugins:Equation Editor|Equation Editor plugin]] is enabled.

 **Diagram**
 Prompt for a diagram defined in the dot language and insert it as an image.